nkarl/wsu-cpts-451-dbms/week-4/Relational Algebra.md

 				3. **one tuple per group**

 #### Outer-Joins
 The basic JOIN is fundamentally an **inner JOIN**.
 The limitation is that *tuples exclusive to either relation will not be matched (and therefore not included in the result)*.
-These tuples are referred to as *dangling tuples*. (page 47)
+These tuples are referred to as #dangling-tuples. (page 47)

 Depending on which direction of including the dangling tuples we can have:
 - Full Outer-Join: *both sides of the dangling tuples*